fubuloubu/ad-hoc-networking/README.md

 ~~~~

 where [N] is the number of processes you would like to dedicate to the simulation
-(Reccomended is 2x number of CPU Cores)
+(Recommended is 2x number of CPU Cores)

 To clean up all artifacts, run:
 ~~~~bash